Accord and Satisfaction Example: Everything You Need to Know

 If an accord and satisfaction takes place in a contract dispute, the contract is considered fulfilled, so the debtor cannot be held to any other terms in the contract.
 The contract has served its purpose even though the terms were changed under the accord and satisfaction.

 If you need help with an accord and satisfaction example, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.